TebogoNakampe/XRDriveSim/README.md

 ## XRDrive Sim Notebooks and Python Samples

-* [XRDrive_RealSense](xr_drive_realsense) - This application demonstrates basic dynamics-based hand tracking using synthetic data produced from a 3D model rendered to an OpenGL context (and corresponding depth buffer).
-This application is a good entrypoint into the codebase as it does not require any specific camera hardware.
+* [XRDrive_RealSense](xr_drive_realsense) - This application demonstrates RealSense-based hand gesture to control keyboard and mouse while playing a racing game using DeepHandNet model

-* [XRDrive_Cam](xr_drive_cam) - This sample introduces the dynamics-based tracker in the context of real-time input from an Intel® RealSense™ depth camera.
-It requires a RealSense™ SR300 device.
-Moreover, the sample illustrates the impact of real-world sensor noise and the need for effective segmentation.
+* [XRDrive_Cam](xr_drive_cam) - This application demonstrates RealSense-based hand gesture to control keyboard and mouse while playing a racing game using DeepHandNet model